 GOBankingRates rounded up easy-to-follow, sustainable ways to increase your wealth that will become more habitual than a chore.

 This is the first key to increasing your wealth.
 If you don’t know where your money is going, you can’t find areas where you can cut back and save.

 There are several online tools, as well as software programs that teach you how to budget by cataloging your spending.
-Additionally, many banks offer budgeting and analysis features that help you get a handle on your spending and track your goals toward saving money.
+Additionally, many banks offer budgeting and analysis features that help you get a handle on your spending and track your savings goals.

-If you have some money in your bank account, but have loans or credit card debt with high interest rates, use some of that money to pay down those loans to decrease interest rate charges.
+If you have some money in your bank account, but have high interest loans or credit card debt, use some of that money to pay down those loans to decrease interest rate charges.
 Use a loan calculator to determine how much you could actually save on interest charges in the long run.

-Interest rates today are very low; take a look at the loans you have now (e.g. mortgage, auto loan, home equity loan and even credit cards and student loans) to determine if you qualify for a lower interest rate.
-Talk to local banks and credit union lenders to find the best interest rates available, and lower your monthly payment and overall loan expense in the process.
+Interest rates today are low; take a look at the loans you have now (e.g. mortgage, auto loan, home equity loan, and even credit cards and student loans) to determine if you qualify for a lower interest rate.
+Talk to local banks and credit union lenders to find the best interest rates available, and lower your monthly payment and overall loan expenses in the process.

 Every time you pay for your morning coffee, save the change that you get back — it’s amazing how quickly those pennies add up.
 Try saving all your change for a month, and then deposit it into your savings account for incremental savings.

 If you’re getting a huge tax refund every year, you’re essentially loaning the government your hard-earned money tax free.
 Think about it this way: You would not be able to get a tax-free loan, so don’t give one out yourself.
 Instead, increase your wage allowances with your employer.
 For example, if you qualify for two allowances, write that down upon joining your employer, don’t put down zero.

 The money you retain on each paycheck by claiming the maximum amount of allowances can then be put into your savings account every month, so you reach your emergency fund goal swiftly.